segmentio/segment-docs/src/connections/spec/ecommerce/index.md

 One of the core components of the Segment [Spec](/docs/connections/spec/) is the [`track`](/docs/connections/spec/track) method.
 It records any arbitrary event that the user has triggered.
 For Ecommerce tracking, you will be sending **specific event names** that we recognize semantically.
 That way we can transform them before sending them off to each different tool.

 The `properties` listed in the sections below are **required** for some destinations to function.
-You can always add your own custom properties (product color, size, etc.) in additon to the required ones.
+You can always add your own custom properties (product color, size, etc.) in addition to the required ones.

 ## Events